Dima-369/PDF-to-PNG-via-Rust/README.md

 # Notes

-- converting to PNGs is faster than JPEGs, so PNGs are used
+- Converting to PNGs is faster than JPEGs, so PNGs are used.
+- If the PDF is password protected, pass a password via `-p` or `--password`.
+If no password is passed, it exits with error code 3 or if the password is incorrect.